From PhysioNet to Foundation Models -- A History and Potential Futures: Appendix

 The NIH has continuously funded PhysioNet for almost 30 years, and we hope to continue that for many more.
-However, there are many offerings, although often far less coherent and focused, that offer access to code, data and competitions, and the burden of curating data is rising so fast that it's almost impossible to do so properly.
+However, there are many offerings, although often far less coherent and focused, that offer access to code, data, and competitions, and the burden of curating data is rising so fast that it's almost impossible to do so properly.
 There are several approaches to addressing this.
 One possible model is found in Wikipedia, where a team of vetted community members curate and review the public information.\footnote{As an aside, it's interesting to note that in 1999, the year PhysioNet started, Richard Stallman called for the development of a free online encyclopedia through the means of inviting the public to contribute articles.
-The resulting {\it GNUPedia} was eventually retired in favour of the emerging {\it Wikipedia}, which had similar aims and was enjoying greater success.} PhysioNet has long benefited from contributions by external research groups who bring domain-specific insight into their data.
+The resulting {\it GNUPedia} was eventually retired in favour of the emerging {\it Wikipedia}, which had similar aims and was enjoying greater success.}

+PhysioNet has long benefited from contributions from external research groups that bring domain-specific insights to their data.
 While such collaboration was once relatively uncommon, policies requiring data access upon publication and growing recognition of its importance for reproducibility have accelerated participation.
 Nevertheless, simply releasing static archives of data and code provides limited long-term value.
 A more effective model would support living datasets, i.e., resources that can be annotated, discussed, and refined by credentialed members of the research community.
 Rather than positioning any single group as the definitive authority, such a system would distribute stewardship while retaining editorial oversight to ensure quality and clarity.
 Editorial responsibility could be shared with the originating data authors and passed on to future domain experts.

 Elements of this model already exist within the PhysioNet Challenges through community discussion forums and beta-testing phases, but the approach could be extended substantially with appropriate resources.
 Challenges could evolve into dynamic tutorial ecosystems that capture collective methodological insight.
 Emerging tools such as large language models may further help guide users toward relevant prior discussions and solutions, particularly given the frequency with which similar questions recur.